go-gitea/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 You must define `ELEMENT`, `ALLOW_ATTR`, and `REGEXP` in each section.

-To define multiple entries, define different section names (e.g., `[markup.sanitizer.1]` and `[markup.sanitizer.2]`).
+To define multiple entries, add a unique alphanumeric suffix (e.g., `[markup.sanitizer.1]` and `[markup.sanitizer.something]`).
-These can be numbers, identifying names, or anything else.

 Once your configuration changes have been made, restart Gitea to have changes take effect.

-**Note**: The above section numbering policy is new; previously the section was `[markup.sanitizer]` and keys could be redefined.
-For more information, see the corresponding information in the cheat sheet.
+**Note**: Prior to Gitea 1.12 there was a single `markup.sanitiser` section with keys that were redefined for multiple rules, however, there were significant problems with this method of configuration necessitating configuration through multiple sections.